AppZard1/AppzardOffline/README.md

 #### System Requirments
 To be able to use appzard, your system needs to:
 - Have at least 1.5 GB
-- Have at least 2 GM RAM
+- Have at least 2 GB RAM
 - Have your OS Linux or Windows, MacOS isn't officially supported as of now.
 ## Installation
 You can install appzard on your device by: